 Student Involvement:

-Two students participated in remote summer research internships during Year 6 (Summer 2020).
+Two students participated in remote summer research internships during Year 6 (June 2020).
 The internships consisted of student involvement in analysis of data captured during Copepod experiments.
 Students reviewed video and imagery of Copepod behaviors when exposed to oil and dispersants and annotated results.

-Key Accomplishments:
+2019-2020 Key Accomplishments: